Michelle Amos

 Michelle Amos is an electronics design engineer at NASA's John F. Kennedy Space Center.
-Amos joined NASA in 1990 as an electronics design engineer and stayed with Nasa for 30 years.
+Amos joined NASA in 1990 as an electronics design engineer and stayed with NASA for 30 years.
+Amos was also a systems engineer for Deep Space Logistics.

+Early life

+Amos was her parents tenth child.

 Education

 Amos graduated from Southern University and A&M College in 1989 with a Bachelor of Science in electrical engineering.
 In 2005, she earned a Master of Science in engineering management from the University of Central Florida.

 Career

 In 2006, Amos was co-chair of the NASA Advanced Range Technology Working Group.
 Amos designs electrical systems and control equipment in at the Kennedy Space Center's Advanced Technology Development Center and worked on a support team for the International Space Station configuring and documenting its electrical configurations.
 She was the project manager lead for the shuttle transition and retirement activities.
 She was a member of the team that developed the Mars 2020 rover at JPL, and worked with the Artemis program, a crewed Moon mission, until retiring in 2020.

 She was the chairperson of NASA's Black Employee Strategy Team.
 She worked on Perseverance, the Mars 2020 rover, as a system engineer.

 In October 2024, Amos delivered a keynote at BYU-Idaho titled ‘Light of the World’, discussing her role as systems engineer on NASA’s Artemis Moon-logistics team.